Sensoria Art Edition

 Atmospheric evenings where art and music come together in sensory harmony and create special moments.

-On curated tours through the hotel, you’ll discover the works of Aron Demetz and Peter Senoner, accompanied by insights into their thoughts and feelings.
+On curated tours through the hotel, you’ll discover the works the different artists, accompanied by insights into their thoughts and feelings.

-Personal encounters with the two artists, a direct insight into their creative processes – up close, authentic, moving.
+Personal encounters with artists, a direct insight into their creative processes – up close, authentic, moving.

 Bookable on request

-In contemporary sculpture, Aron Demetz and Peter Senoner offer two complementary perspectives on the human figure and its transformations in the charged space where nature, technology, and identity intersect.
-Both artists, rooted in the rich sculptural tradition of South Tyrol, consciously transcend the boundaries of classical craftsmanship in order to open up new narrative and aesthetic spaces.
+In contemporary sculpture, Aron Demetz and Peter Senoner offer two distinct yet complementary perspectives on the human figure and its transformation within a field shaped by nature, technology and identity.
+Rooted in the rich sculptural tradition of South Tyrol, both artists move beyond the boundaries of classical craftsmanship, expanding it into a contemporary language that opens new narrative and aesthetic dimensions.

 Aron Demetz – transformation and transience